OfficeDev/office-scripts-docs/docs/testing/power-automate-troubleshooting.md

 The signature of a script is stored with the **Excel Business (Online)** connector when it is created.
 Remove the old connector and create a new one to get the latest parameters and return values for the **Run script** action.

-## ISO Strict Open XML workbooks aren't supported
+## ISO strict Open XML workbooks aren't supported

-The **Excel Business (Online)** connector's **Run script** action doesn't support workbooks made with ISO Strict Open XML.
+The **Excel Business (Online)** connector's **Run script** action doesn't support workbooks with ISO strict version of the Excel Workbook file format.
 Flows with this type of workbook return a "BadGateway" error when trying to run a script.
 This is due to coauthoring restrictions.
-Please save workbooks as the standard Excel workbook format for use with Power Automate.
+Please save workbooks as the standard Excel Workbook format for use with Power Automate.

 ## See also